As a family, your main concern and choice will be about where to live in London as a family, and which school to choose

-To start with the schools question, we would recommend that you clarify whether you want to send your children to a state school (called “public” school in many other countries), or a private school (also called independent school in the UK).
+To start your London school search, we would recommend that you first clarify whether you want to send your children to a state school (called “public” school in many other countries), or a fee-paying private school (also called independent school in the UK).

 That is an important decision, as this will define how and when you can apply for schools, and when you should have your UK home and address.

 This decision can be driven purely by school fees – state schools don’t charge anything, private schools charge fees.
 But it doesn’t have to be the only criteria for your decision, and there isn’t one solution that fits everyone.
 It will depend on your family’s and children’s circumstances.

 To help you make the right decision, you can check our article on whether state schools are a good option.

 Step 2 – Made your decision on state or private school?
-Now plan your next steps
+Now you know your timeline